lab259/go-migration/README.md

 As simple as it can be, it can track anything that can be versioned.
 From NoSQLs, until text files using diffs.

+## Mongo is NoSQL...
+Why bother migrations!?

+Well... in the real world sometimes things change.
+And keep version of the "API" in the record might not be the best approach in some cases.

+However, the main reason for this implementation is to ensure indexes are created correctly.

 ## Why it does't have a CLI command?